My First Warm Weather Love Was Florida

 At Busch Gardens with my two brothers and my friend - I'm on the far right

 Whenever I think back to my Florida trips my fondest memories are of all of the tourist traps.
-Parrot Jungle, crocodile places, having a sip of fresh beer at Busch Gardens (at age 16) and so much more.
-We were on a glass-bottomed boat to watch a sponge diver but all I cared about was the monkey they had on board.
+Parrot Jungle, crocodile places, having a sip of fresh beer at Busch Gardens (at age 16 - they handed us all little paper cups) and so much more.
+One time we were on a glass-bottomed boat to watch a sponge diver but all I cared about was the monkey they had on board.

-When I went back many years later (still by car) with a group of friends and our kids, we went to Safari Jungle and I have a picture of me holding a lion cub.
-Poor thing - we didn't know how they were treated back then.
+When I went back many years later (still by car) with a group of friends and our kids, we went to Safari Jungle and the picture below is of me holding a lion cub.
+Poor thing - we didn't know how they were treated back then - I would never do anything like this now.
 This was also my first trip to Disney World (they only had the Magic Kingdom, they were still building Epcot).

 I have to admit, my first visit as an adult left me feeling sad as Florida had become so built up.
 I didn’t have those warm, sentimental feelings like I used to.
 There was no longer that quaint, old-fashioned tropical feeling to me of the '60s.